Secrets to Long Lasting Eyelash Extensions — Aftercare Guide

 Tell your clients to try not to touch their lashes, except when they’re cleaning or brushing them.
 Rubbing or picking them is even worse!
 This is because the fingers release natural oils, which may cause strain to both the lash extensions and natural lashes.
 This can result in temporary or permanent damage.
 For this reason, advise your clients to always be gentle around their eyes.

-2. How often should I clean my eyelash extensions?
+2. How often should I cleanse my extensions?

 Regularly!
 We can’t stress this enough.